 Through direct service to our marginalized sisters and brothers, St. Francis Catholic High School students expand their worldview and develop their gifts and talents for the greater glory of God.
 Their work emulates the life and ministry of Jesus Christ and our patron, St. Francis of Assisi.
-Students directly serve others by feeding the hungry, giving drink to the thirsty, welcoming the stranger, clothing the naked, caring for the sick and visiting the imprisoned (Matthew 25:35-36).
-This guide is designed and intended to help students understand their yearly service requirement and help them choose meaningful service opportunities that meet program guidelines.
+Students directly serve others by feeding the hungry, giving drinks to the thirsty, welcoming the stranger, clothing the naked, caring for the sick, and visiting the imprisoned (Matthew 25:35-36).
+The information below is meant to help students understand their yearly service requirements and help them choose meaningful service opportunities that meet program guidelines.

 The Basic Process:

 - Create a student MobileServe Account (learn more) to track and log service hours.

 - Select a non-profit organization from the pre-approved agency list or the resources available in the MobileServe app.
 If neither of those two options works, a student may seek pre-approval for another organization using the Special Permission Request Form.

 - Maintain your MobileServe account by logging all your hours served in the online database.
 Corrections must be submitted to firstname.lastname@example.org, the student will be emailed once the change has been made.